What is a quality of earnings report?

 What does a medical practice valuation cost?

-A formal medical practice valuation typically costs $5,000 to $25,000 depending on practice size, valuation purpose, and whether a calculation engagement or full opinion is required.
+A formal medical practice valuation costs $5,000 to $25,000 depending on practice size, purpose (sale, divorce, partner buy-in, estate), and whether you need a calculation engagement (lower cost, narrower scope) or a full opinion of value (higher cost, defensible in court).

 How do PE firms value medical practices?